Jim Reeves: Norway

-Reeves played at the sports arena Njårdhallen, Oslo, on April 15, 1964, with Bobby Bare, Chet Atkins, the Blue Boys, and the Anita Kerr Singers.
-They performed two concerts; the second was televised and recorded by Norwegian network NRK (Norsk Rikskringkasting, the only one in Norway at the time).
-The complete concert, however, was not recorded, including some of Reeves' last songs.
-He reportedly performed "You're the Only Good Thing (That's Happened to Me)" in this section.
-The program has been repeated on NRK several times over the years.
+Reeves performed at the Njårdhallen sports arena in Oslo on April 15, 1964, appearing with Bobby Bare, Chet Atkins, the Blue Boys, and the Anita Kerr Singers.
+Two concerts were given; the second was televised and recorded by Norwegian broadcaster NRK, the country's sole network at the time.
+The full performance was not captured, and several of Reeves' final songs were not recorded, though he was reported to have performed "You’re the Only Good Thing (That's Happened to Me)" during this portion of the show.
+The program has been rebroadcast on NRK multiple times.

-His first success in Norway, "He'll Have to Go", scored number one in the top 10 and scored the chart for 29 weeks.
-"I Love You Because" was his greatest success in Norway, scoring number one during 1964 and on the list for 39 weeks.
-His albums spent 696 weeks in the Norwegian top-20 chart, making him one of the most popular music artists in the history of Norway.
+Reeves' first major success in Norway, "He’ll Have to Go," reached number one and remained on the top‑10 chart for 29 weeks.
+"I Love You Because" became his most successful single in the country, reaching number one in 1964 and staying on the chart for 39 weeks.
+His albums spent a combined 696 weeks on Norway's top‑20 chart, making him one of the most popular recording artists in Norwegian music history.

 Last recording session

-Reeves' last two recording sessions for RCA Victor were held July 2, 1964; they produced the songs "Make the World Go Away", "Missing You", and "Is It Really Over?"
-When the session ended with some time remaining on the schedule, Reeves suggested that he should record one more song.
-He taped "I Can't Stop Loving You", in what was to be his final RCA recording.
+Reeves' last two recording sessions for RCA Victor took place on July 2, 1964, producing "Make the World Go Away", "Missing You", and "Is It Really Over?"
+With time still available at the end of the session, he proposed recording an additional song and completed "I Can't Stop Loving You", which became his final RCA studio recording.

-Reeves made one later recording, however, at the little studio in his home.
-In late July 1964, a few days before his death in an airplane crash, Reeves recorded "I'm a Hit Again", using just an acoustic guitar as accompaniment.
-That recording was never officially released by RCA Victor (because it was a home recording not owned by the label), but appeared during 2003 as part of a collection of previously unissued Reeves songs released on the VoiceMasters label.
+He made one further recording later that month at the small studio in his home.
+In late July 1964, only days before his death in an airplane crash, Reeves recorded "I’m a Hit Again" with acoustic‑guitar accompaniment.
+Because it was a home recording not owned by RCA Victor, it was not issued by the label, but it was released in 2003 by VoiceMasters as part of a collection of previously unreleased material.

 Personal life

-Jim Reeves married Mary White on September 3, 1947.
-They never had any children, as Jim Reeves was believed to be sterile, (though not 100% proven) due to complications from a mumps infection.
+Reeves married Mary White on September 3, 1947.
+The couple did not have any children.
+He was named in a paternity suit, but the claim was dismissed, as he was reported to be sterile.